 This option is especially useful in Kerberos realms having systems offering kerberized services, but situated in multiple different DNS domains.

 Specifies that the Kerberos client is a node in a cluster.
 The logical_host_name is the logical host name given to the cluster.
 The resulting /etc/krb5/krb5.conf and /etc/krb5/krb5.keytab files must be manually copied over to the other members of the cluster.

-This option specifies the master KDC host names to be used by the Kerberos client. master_kdc_list is a comma-separated list of the host names of master KDCs for the client.
+This option specifies the master KDC to be used by the Kerberos client. master_kdc is the host name of the master KDC for the client.
 If the -m option is not used, then it is assumed that the first KDC host name listed with the -k option is the master KDC.

 Specifies the profile to be used to enable the reading in of the values of all the parameters required for setup of the machine as a Kerberos client.